 Skittles are what I like to refer to as “accidentally” vegan.
 They’re colorful, fruity, and pair well with chocolate.
 Perfect!

 And I remembered how several years ago I actually reached out to Skittles — or maybe it was the folks at M&Ms, I can’t remember — and suggested that a chocolate-covered Skittle would be pretty amazing.
 I knew this was true because a colleague at work used to keep a huge bowl of M&Ms by her desk.
 It was terrible.
 I mean, I wasn’t vegan at the time so I had almost no ability to restrict myself from grabbing a handful every time I went by her desk.
 I also found myself thinking up reasons to visit her…a lot![Please note: M&Ms were on my list of most difficult things to give up when going vegan.
 Sigh.]

 So, anyway, one day her M&M bowl had some Skittles in it as well and because they look kinda the same, when I grabbed my handful, I got both.
-Wow, that mouthful was quite the surprise!
+Wow, that mouthful was quite a surprise!
 There was something about the combination of chocolate and fruity flavored candy that was pretty tasty.